kirstyrose/facebookFeed/README.md

 facebookFeed
 ============

-To claim your user, access token and secret; register as a dev and create a new app.
+To claim your user, access token and secret, register as a dev and create a new app.

 https://developers.facebook.com/docs/